icculus/mojosetup/README.md

 The long, technical explanation of features and design can be read [in the original announcement email](https://icculus.org/pipermail/lokisetup/2007-May/000810.html).

-**We always need help with localization!** You can contribute a sentence or two of translation from English to your native language, we are extremely grateful.
+**We always need help with localization!** If you can contribute a sentence or two of translation from English to your native language, we are extremely grateful.
 You can do this [at launchpad.net](https://translations.launchpad.net/mojosetup/).